CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (F) Each member of an operating committee, except the director or the director’s designee, is entitled to actual and necessary travel and incidental expenses while attending meetings of the committee or while engaged in the performance of official responsibilities delegated to the committee.
 No member of such a committee shall receive in excess of thirty dollars per day, in addition to such travel and incidental expenses, or for more than twenty-four days per year for duties performed as a member of the committee.

-(G) No person is civilly liable for any actions taken in good faith as a member of an operating committee.
+(G) No person is civilly liable for any actions taken in good faith as a member or employee of an operating committee.

 The director of agriculture shall monitor the actions of each operating committee to assure that: